BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Introduction

-In this work, we introduce \SYS{}, the holistic optimization for the throughput-oriented large-batch LLM inference with global prefix preprocessing, prefix-aware and throughput-oriented token batching and Attention kernel optimization.
+In this work, we introduce \SYS{}, the holistic optimization for the throughput-oriented large-batch LLM inference with global prefix preprocessing, and prefix-aware and throughput-oriented token batching.
 The basic insight is based on the fact that, the prompt characteristics are known ahead before processing the large batch.
 Compared to the implicit LRU cache that cannot retain the KV context for reuse accurately, the common prefixes between prompts can be identified explicitly and can be reused explicitly.
-Besides, the length distribution of the prompts is known ahead and the main performance target is throughput, which allows the inference engine to reorder the requests and form larger token-batches\footnote{ This paper uses the term \textit{token-batch} to represent a batch of tokens to be processed for an iteration of continuous batching (background at Sec.\ref{subsec:background-token-batching}).
-It differs from the concept of \textit{large batch} of all the prompt to be processed of a job. }.
+Besides, the length distribution of the prompts is known ahead and the main performance target is throughput, which allows the inference engine to reorder the requests and form larger token-batches\footnote{ This paper uses the term \textit{token-batch} to represent a batch of tokens to be processed for an iteration of continuous batching~\cite{orca}.
+It differs from the concept of \textit{large batch} of all the prompt to be processed in a job. }.
+It makes the following contributions: